ArthurSobreira/ArthurSobreira/README.md

 <br>

 ```
-"Your brain is hardware,
+Your brain is hardware,
 your mind is software,
-install everything you need."
+install everything you need.
 ```

 <h2>💻 42 Projects</h1>